RTEMS/rtems-docs/eng/fv/approaches.rst

   Finite State-based: e.g., finite-state machines (FSMs), SDL, Statecharts

-    These a variant of model-based specification, with the added constraint that the number of states are bounded.
+    These are a variant of model-based specification, with the added constraint that the number of states are bounded.
 Desired model properties are often expressed using some form of temporal logic.
 The languages used to describe these are often more constrained than in more general model-based